Spatially explicit models for inference about density in unmarked or partially marked populations: Discussion

 Several modifications of the model can lead to improved performance of the estimator.
 Our simulation results demonstrate that marking a subset of individuals can yield substantial increases in posterior precision.
-Marking a subset of individuals is commonplace is animal studies such as when a small number of individuals are radio-collared in conjunction with a count-based survey \citep{bartmannEA:87}.
-In many other situations a subset of individuals can be identified by natural marks alone, and thus our model could be applied to data from camera-trapping studies of species such as mountain lions, deer, coyotes for which traditional SCR methods are not effective \citep{kellyEA:puma:08}.
-Thus, the ability to study partially-marked populations adds flexibility to existing SCR methods, and also creates new opportunities for designing efficient SCR studies since the costs of marking all individuals in a population can be prohibitive.
+Marking a subset of individuals is commonplace in animal studies such as when a small number of individuals are radio-collared in conjunction with a count based survey [\citet{bartmannEA87}].
+In many other situations a subset of individuals can be identified by natural marks alone [\citet{kellyetal2008}] and, thus, our model could be applied to data from camera trapping studies of species such as mountain lions, deer, or coyotes.
+The ability to study partially marked populations adds flexibility to existing SCR methods and also creates new opportunities for designing efficient SCR studies since the costs of marking all individuals in a population can be prohibitive.

+When including data from marked individuals, it is important to note that we assume that the marks can be reliably read in the field, that is, there is no misidentification of marked animals.
+If some marked individuals cannot be reliably recognized, perhaps due to blurry photographs in camera trapping studies or DNA samples that do not amplify, then the questionable data records should be discarded so as not to bias estimators.
+Explicitly modeling misidentification of marked individuals deserves additional study.

-We note the existence of traditional approaches to combining data on marked and unmarked animals based on either the Lincoln-Peterson estimator or so-called ``mark-resight'' methods. \citep{bartmannEA:87, mintaMangel:89, mcclintockHoeting:09}.
-In their simplest form, mark-resight methods involve fitting standard closed-population mark-recapture models to the data on marked individuals, and the resultant estimate of detection probability ($\hat{p}$) is used to estimate population size as $\hat{N} = m + u/\hat{p}$ where $m$ and $u$ are the number of marked and unmarked individual, respectively.
-In this case, the unmarked individuals provide no information about the encounter rate parameters, and thus mark-resight methods cannot be used unless a large sample of marked individuals is available.
+When applied to data from marked and unmarked individuals, our model can be viewed as a spatial extension of traditional ``mark-resight'' estimators [\citet{bartmannEA87,mintaMangel89,mcclintockHoeting09}].
+In their simplest form, mark-resight methods involve fitting standard closed population capture--recapture models to the data on marked individuals, and the resultant estimate of detection probability ($\hat{p}$) is used to estimate population size as $\hat{N} = m + u/\hat{p}$, where $m$ and $u$ are the number of marked and unmarked individuals, respectively.
+In addition to the problem of converting $N$ to density, the unmarked individuals provide no information about the encounter rate parameters, and thus mark-resight methods cannot be used unless a large sample of marked individuals is available.
 This contrasts with our approach which can be used even when all individuals are unmarked.